DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

       * prevent replay attacks
       * typically uses AES encryption
       * can be either transport or tunnel mode
+  * works only on IP networks

+  * provides secure authentication and encrypted data exchange
+  * can be paired with L2TP as L2TP/IPSec
+  * Collection of protocols:
+    * AH, ESP
     * **_Hash-based Message Authentication Code (HMAC)_**
       * primary hashing or integrity mechanism
     * **_IP Payload Compression (IPComp)_**